HealthScope Benefits (DART) Home Health Care in SW Fort Worth/Burleson, TX

 - Claims submission.
 The agency bills HealthScope Benefits directly on your behalf for authorized services rendered.
 You are responsible only for applicable cost-sharing as defined by your plan.

-If you are currently searching for home care in Fort Worth or home care Burleson options and aren't sure whether your HealthScope Benefits plan covers services in this area, contacting the agency directly is the fastest way to get a clear answer.
+If you are searching for HealthScope Benefits DART home health care in SW Fort Worth/Burleson and are unsure whether your plan covers services in this area, contacting the agency directly is the fastest way to get a clear answer.
 Most benefits verification can be completed within one business day.

 Clinical Conditions Supported Under HealthScope Benefits DART Plans

-HealthScope Benefits plans typically authorize home health care when a member has a skilled care need connected to a covered medical condition.
-The following diagnoses are among the most common that support home health authorization in this market:
+HealthScope Benefits DART plans typically authorize home health care when a member has a skilled care need connected to a covered medical condition.
+The following diagnoses are among the most common that support home health authorization in the SW Fort Worth and Burleson market:

 - Stroke recovery requiring skilled nursing and physical or occupational therapy